noisepy/NoisePy/README.md

 #### Reference
 Seats, K. J., Jesse F. L., and German A. P. "Improved ambient noise correlation functions using Welch′ s method." _Geophysical Journal International_ 188, no. 2 (2012): 513-523.
 *Jiang, C. and Denolle, M. "NoisePy: a new high-performance python tool for seismic ambient noise seismology."
-In prep for _Seismological Research Letter_.
+In revision for _Seismological Research Letter_.
 **Yuan, C., et al.